web-infra-dev/modern.js/website/builder/src/en/guide/advanced/define.md

   },
 };
 ```

-The environment variable `NODE_ENV` shown in the example above is already injected by the Builder, and you usually do not need to configure it manually.

 Note that either of these methods will only match the full expression; destructing the expression will prevent the Builder from correctly recognizing it.